Seirdy/seirdy.one/content/meta/build-this-site.md

 description: "Instructions for re-building seirdy.one from its source code"
 date: "2023-11-24T21:44:00-08:00"
 ---
 Wanna steal this website?
 You're allowed to!
-Just remember that it's licensed under the CC-BY-SA (for content) and ISC (for code) licenses.
+Just remember that it's licensed under the CC-BY-SA (for content) and GNU Affero GPL Version 3 (for code) licenses.

 Once you put a few binaries in your `$PATH`, building is just a `make` invocation away.